 Employment in one or more of the following positions on at least twenty-five hours of national television programs within the last four years.

 Engineering is inclusive of several job categories and functions including, but not limited to design, systems integration, signal distribution, transmission, maintenance, and management of production and technical facilities that are actively engaged in the production of content.

 Designs a lighting plot that creates the overall look of a show, while working closely with other creative departments of a production.
-Covers the issues of camera placement, exposure, and composition.
-Supervises the lighting crew to control programming, focusing of instruments, and writing cues.
+Supervises the lighting team to control programming, focusing of instruments, and writing cues.